tphan5901/D387-Advanced-Java/README.md

 3. Describe how you would deploy the current multithreaded Spring application to the cloud.
 Include the name of the cloud service provider you would use.

-I would use AWS to deploy the container since it is the most popular cloud environment known in the software industry.
-First create the Docker Container.
-Second, package the project using Maven and copy the .jar file to a base image.
+First, create the Docker container; package the project using maven and create a .jar file.
-Make the app accessible by configuring the route to a port number.
-Lastly, upload the container to a registry.
-Once that is done, deploy the container application to an AWS instance.
+Build the Docker image then push it to an Amazon ECR.
+Deploy the container to either an ECS or a Elastic Beanstalk.
+Configure Auto-scaling and Load Balancing using ECS settings.
+Lastly, set up network security monitoring for the container using aws cloudwatch.